devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/Docker ADD & COPY.md

 https://docs.docker.com/reference/dockerfile/#add

+- The ADD: instruction is used to copy files, directories, or remote files from URL to your Docker images, from the 'src' to the absolute path 'dest'.
+Also, you can set up the default ownership of your file.
 ADD does Double Duty ... it adds and untars / unzips.

 COPY does not automate untars tar files.

 Best Practice: only use ADD when you need this double duty functionality.